CiscoDevNet/terraform-provider-intersight/website/docs/d/iaas_ucsd_managed_infra.html.markdown

 # Data Source: intersight_iaas_ucsd_managed_infra
 Describes about UCSD Managed infrastructure statistics.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_iaas_ucsd_managed_infra.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `advanced_catalog_count`:(int) Total advanced catalogs in UCSD.
 * `bm_catalog_count`:(int) Total bare metal catalogs in UCSD.